International Classification of Primary Care: History

 The first version of ICPC, which was published in 1987, is referred to as ICPC-1.
 A subsequent revision which was published in the 1993 publication The International Classification of Primary Care in the European Community: With a Multi-Language Layer is known as ICPC-E.

 The 1998 publication, of version 2, is referred to as ICPC-2.
 The acronym ICPC-2-E, refers to a revised electronic version, which was released in 2000.
-Subsequent revisions of ICPC-2 are also labelled with a release date.